Supporting people of migrant and refugee backgrounds who are interested in working in the health sector

 Free Training for successful applicants – Health Systems and Employment

-Successful applicants will be notified by email by the 31st of August 2018.
+Successful applicants will be notified within a week of application.

 For more information email Culturallyresponsive@true.org.au or phone (07) 3250 0250.